Transformers: Fall of Cybertron: Reception

 Fall of Cybertron has received generally positive reviews.
 The PlayStation 3 version received an aggregate score of 77/100 at Metacritic, while the Xbox 360 and Windows versions both hold scores of 79/100.
 GameRankings reports similar scores; the Xbox 360 version has an aggregate score of 81.40%, the PlayStation 3 a score of 76.48%, and the Windows version a score of 79.17% Jeff Gerstmann of Giant Bomb gave the game a 60% approval, the lowest score reported.

 Alec Meer of Eurogamer praised the developer's focus on staying true to the Transformers source material: "Fall of Cybertron is a love-letter to a fictional universe created in 1984 that has ... continued to this day."
 Matt Miller of Game Informer agreed, calling the narrative "tightly crafted".
 G4TV's Matt Keil lauded the story, character development and voice acting.
 He called the game "a cinematic shooter that stands on the strength of its design and gameplay".
-GameSpot's Kevin VanOrd stated that while the game's levels focused on flight are enjoyable and that some levels give players a sense of power, the campaign mode was "too often more exciting to watch than to play".
+GameSpots Kevin VanOrd stated that while the game's levels focused on flight are enjoyable and that some levels give players a sense of power, the campaign mode was "too often more exciting to watch than to play".
 Corey Cohen of Official Xbox Magazine gave high marks for the variety of characters players control during the campaign.
 He noted that each felt unique from the others, but thought that the game could have utilized the gargantuan transformer Metroplex more.
 Miller cited that the variety of playable Transformers and their unique abilities kept the game interesting, adding that the control scheme suited each unique character well.

-In a more critical review, Giant Bomb's Jeff Gerstmann felt that the game had uneven pacing and gameplay.
+In a more critical review, Giant Bombs Jeff Gerstmann felt that the game had uneven pacing and gameplay.
 "The highs in Transformers: Fall of Cybertron are very high [...] but it doesn't go far enough in that direction to stand out" he stated.
 Gerstmann disliked the frame rate drops during heavy action sequences.
-IGN's Matt Cabral also noted this, but dismissed these moments as "occasional hiccups".
+IGNs Matt Cabral also noted this, but dismissed these moments as "occasional hiccups".
 Cabral gave high marks for visual presentation, including the transformations each character used to change forms.
 Both Cabral and Keil criticized the lack of cooperative campaign gameplay, a feature available in the game's predecessor, as a low point of Fall of Cybertron.

 According to the NPD Group, the game sold well during the month of its release, placing seventh in sales despite only being available during the last ten days.
 Fall of Cybertron sold 105,000 copies during its North America debut according to Game Informer.